kaiser-rpg/KaiserRPG.github.io/pages/character/creation/class/intro.md

 This is the cost to acquire one new Phenom Points.

 ### Phenom Projection
 This is the cost to develop the ability to direct phenom.
-No more than 20% of your total DP can be invested in this skill.
+No more than 20% of your total XP can be invested in this skill.

 ### Phenom Points gained per level
 This indicates how many Phenom Points you receive per level.
 If you have access to a Psychic Disciplines, you begin the game with a single PP, and after gaining a certain number of levels, you receive another for free.
 If for example, you receive one additional PP for every 3 levels, you will acquire a second PP at 4th level.